 Now that your braces are off, maintaining consistent oral hygiene is more important than ever.
 Brushing and flossing are much easier, so make the most of it by using fluoride toothpaste and a fluoride rinse to protect your teeth from cavities and plaque buildup.
 Clean your retainer regularly, as it can collect bacteria just like your teeth.
 Your orthodontist will provide tips on the right products and techniques for keeping your retainer in good condition.

 Adapting to your new smile takes a little time, but it is a welcome adjustment.
 You will notice how different your teeth feel without the constant presence of brackets and wires, and you may need to get used to eating and speaking without them.
-Foods that were off-limits during treatment can now be enjoyed again, though it is wise to ease back into harder or crunchier options.
-Life after braces is the beginning of maintaining a confident, healthy smile for years to come.
-With a little patience and attention to your retainer routine, you will feel right at home with your results.
+After a long list of foods to avoid during braces, the restrictions are lifted once your braces come off.
+You can bite into apples, enjoy popcorn, and have chewy candy again.
+However, be mindful of sticky or acidic foods, as they can affect your teeth and retainers.